mgibson323/dag/README.md

 ## Description

-@namhokim wrote this script to use at work - where we are constantly checking domain information.
+@namho-kim wrote this script to use at work - where we are constantly checking domain information.
 This tool grabs a lot of the important information at once, cutting down some time in our workflow.

 Because I use OSX at work, this tool was tested mostly for OSX use.
 I have found that certain Linux distros may not be able to properly run this app.
 Also, WHOIS outputs from the bash whois/jwhois is a bit inconsistent.